Labelings vs. Embeddings: On Distributed Representations of Distances: Introduction

 \subsection{Related Work}

 For distortion $1+\eps$ in planar graphs, Thorup~\cite{Tho04} and Klein~\cite{Kle02} constructed distance labels of size $O(\log n/\eps)$.
-Abraham and Gavoille~\cite{AG06} generalized this result to $K_r$-minor-free graphs, achieving label size $O(g(r)\log n/\eps)$. \footnote{$g(r)$ is a function that depends on $r$ only, taken from the structure theorem of Robertson and Seymour~\cite{RS03} . } No low-dimension embedding into $\ell_\infty$ with distortion $1+\eps$ is known for planar graphs or even treewidth-$2$ graphs.
+Abraham and Gavoille~\cite{AG06} generalized this result to $K_r$-minor-free graphs, achieving label size $O(g(r)\log n/\eps)$. \footnote{The function $g(r)$ depends only on $r$ and is taken from the structure theorem of Robertson and Seymour~\cite{RS03} .} No low-dimension embedding into $\ell_\infty$ with distortion $1+\eps$ is known for planar graphs or even treewidth-$2$ graphs.
 If one allows larger distortion, Krauthgamer \etal \cite{KLMN05} proved that planar graphs embed with distortion $O(1)$ into $\ell_\infty^{O(\log n)}$, or more generally that $K_r$-minor-free graphs embed with distortion $O(r^2)$ into $\ell_\infty^{O(3^r\cdot\log n)}$.
 Abraham \etal \cite{AFGN18} showed that $K_r$-minor-free graphs embed with distortion $O(1)$ into $\ell_\infty^{O(g(r)\log^2 n)}$.
 Turning to priorities, Elkin \etal \cite{EFN18} constructed prioritized versions of distance labeling with distortion $1+\eps$.
-Specifically, for planar and $K_r$-minor-free graphs they achieve label sizes of $O(\log j/\eps)$ and $O(g(r)\log n/\eps)$, respectively.
+Specifically, for planar and $K_r$-minor-free graphs they achieve label sizes of $O(\log j/\eps)$ and $O(g(r)\log j/\eps)$, respectively.
 No prioritized embeddings are known, nor lower bounds thereof.

-Elkin \etal \cite{EFN17} studied the problem of {\em terminal} distortion, where there is specified a subset $K\subset X$ of terminal points, and the goal is to embed the entire space $(X,d)$ while preserving pairwise distances among $K\times V$.
+Elkin \etal \cite{EFN17} studied the problem of {\em terminal} distortion, where there is specified a subset $K\subset X$ of terminal points, and the goal is to embed the entire space $(X,d)$ while preserving pairwise distances among $K\times X$.
+For additional embeddings with terminal distortion see \cite{EN18,BFN19}.
 Embeddings with terminal distortion can be used used to construct embeddings with prioritized distortion.
 We utilize this approach in~\Cref{thm:L2toLinftyPriorUB,thm:TreePriorLinfty}.

 Abraham \etal \cite{ABN11} studied {\em scaling} distortion, which provides improved distortion for $1-\eps$ fractions of the pairs, simultaneously for all $\eps\in(0,1)$, as a function of $\eps$.
 A stronger version called {\em coarse scaling} distortion has improved distortion guarantees for the farthest pairs.
 Bartal \etal \cite{BFN19} showed that scaling distortion and prioritized distortion (in the sense of \cite{EFN18}) are essentially equivalent, but this is not known to hold for the prioritized contractive distortion we use in the current paper (see footnote (\ref{foot:PrioritzedContractive})).